 A team of volunteers packed the seed bags at the National Marine Aquarium Plymouth, placing between 30 and 50 seeds within a small amount of sand in the bags.
 The seeds grow through the coarse hessian weave of the bags.
 The bags then break down leaving the seedling in place on the seabed.
 Seeds should start to germinate within three to four weeks, and we hope to see a flourishing meadow within 12 to 18 months.

-Research published in March 2021 suggests that the UK may have lost as much as 92 per cent of its seagrass.
+There has been a significant long-term reduction in seagrass extent and quality.
+Research shows at least 44% of the UK's seagrass has been lost since 1936.
 Factors including wasting disease, pollution and physical disturbance have been identified as contributing causes.
 Seagrass meadows provide homes for juvenile fish and protected creatures like seahorses and stalked jellyfish.
 Seagrass also has an integral role in stabilising the seabed, cleaning the surrounding seawater and capturing and storing significant amounts of carbon.

 Advanced Mooring Systems

-There have been a number of trials which have evidenced that AMS designs do work and continue to work in UK conditions e.g. Cawsands, Salcombe Harbour, Lundy Island, Isle of Man, Torbay.
+There have been a number of trials which have evidenced that AMS designs do work and continue to work in UK conditions e.g. Cawsands, Salcombe Harbour, Lundy Island, Torbay.
 AMS installations require careful design for local circumstances and different designs may be appropriate for different local conditions.
 An aim of the ReMEDIES project is to trial designs in more locations to increase the evidence and experience around using these systems more widely in the UK in different conditions.
-In winter 2020/21 ReMEDIES began trialling the Stirling system (developed by Ocean Conservation Trust) and Seaflex system in the Solent, near Yarmouth Harbour on the Isle of Wight.
-A double high tide and exposure to harsh weather conditions on the west of the island means a rigorous test for these AMS under the toughest conditions.
+As part of ReMEDIES, there are now 28 AMS for boats and marker buoys currently being trialled in the Solent, and in Plymouth Sound.
+This has included the Stirling system (developed by Ocean Conservation Trust) and Seaflex system.

 AMS don’t necessarily have to be more expensive than traditional moorings – the Stirling mooring design, for example, does not involve any high cost components.
 The cost of AMS also needs to take into consideration the significantly longer lifespan (if proper maintenance is ensured) compared to traditional moorings.
 ReMEDIES will be working with harbour authorities to provide funding to install new designs which will be at no extra cost to boaters.